altenderfer/woo-product-tester/README.md

   - Designed as a standard WordPress plugin.
   - Works with any modern WooCommerce versions (3.x+).

-## Screenshots

-*(Add or link to any screenshots, if available.
-E.g., show the Single Product Tester page.)*

 ## Requirements

 - **WordPress** 5.0 or higher